hydecorp/push-state/README.md

 Unlike other implementations of this feature, the current prefetch request will be canceled if the user hints at a different link, ensuring that there will be no more than one prefetch request in flight at a time.
 This avoids clogging up the network with requests that are going to be discarded upon arrival, which is essential when on slow 3G connections.

-For example, hovering the links in the sidebar on [the current page](doc/https://qwtel.com/hy-push-state/doc/page-prefetching/) will produce a timeline like the one below:
+For example, hovering links in the sidebar on [qwtel.com](https://qwtel.com/hy-push-state/) will produce a timeline like the one below:

 ![Google developer console screenshot of prefetching requests](assets/img/prefetching.png){:.lead}

 ### Advanced Animations
-**hy-push-state** allows building advanced page transition animations, like the ones used in [Hydejack](doc/https://qwtel.com/hydejack/variations/) and state-of-the-art web apps.
+**hy-push-state** allows building advanced page transition animations, like the ones used in [Hydejack](https://qwtel.com/hydejack/variations/) and state-of-the-art web apps.
 These can be promise-based instead of time-based to account for smaller delays caused by other code, GC interruptions, or slower devices in general

 The code for a simple fade-out animation using the [Web Animations API][waapi] may look like: